-What is a First DUI Offense?
+What Is A First DUI Offense?

-abbreviation for driving under the influence.
+DUI IS AN abbreviation for driving under the influence.
 In Ohio, we use the abbreviation OVI, which means operating a vehicle while impaired.
 Other common abbreviations people use are DWI and OMVI.
 These abbreviations essentially mean the same thing.
 Most people associate a DUI charge with drunk driving, but driving impaired can also include illegal and prescription drugs.

 A first dui offense under the Ohio Revised Code means that you have had no other DUI convictions within the last 6 years.
 This is the main look back period used in Ohio.
 A first DUI / OVI offense is not as serious as a second or third DUI / OVI offense.
 Under some city codes, like the City of Columbus, there is a lifetime look back for prior DUI / OVI convictions.
 The officer can charge you with OVI / DUI if you have a 0.08 level or higher on a breath test.

 You can also be charged if the officer witnessed signs of your driving being impaired and then determines that you failed the field sobriety tests.
 If your breath test is a 0.17 or higher you will be charged with a high test OVI / DUI charge that has a stiffer penalty than a regular first OVI / DUI charge.